 Giving an add on offer is one of the most powerful tools any business involved in sales can have.
 Not only can it increase basket size and sales, but when done right, this allows customers to discover things they actually need and helps them get the most out of their purchases.
 This, in turn, increases customer satisfaction, enables retailers to build trust, and keeps shoppers coming back.

 Farewell by name:

-Give them a warm farewell and inviting them back again using their name and making sure that they understand that they are more than welcome to come back and you look forward to seeing them again.
+Give them a warm farewell and invite them back again using their name and make sure that they understand that they are more than welcome to come back and you look forward to seeing them again.

 Invitation to return:

 A “thank you” email after a first time purchase shows the user that you value the purchase and look forward to seeing them again.
 Personalising your marketing communication is almost a given.
 Customers would buy more from businesses that personalise the communication that they send out.

 Go a step beyond the expected.
 Include personalised, handwritten (if possible) notes in your packages to provide users with a real surprise and that extra warm feeling in their tummies.

 If you can develop a system like that is scripted, but still authentic, I guarantee your customer service will go through the roof in terms of rankings, and you will have rave reviews coming in, people doing repeat business from you and these people referring you to their friends.
 That is what every single piece of state is on its journey toward sustainable growth.